Return to Work After Maternity Leave: How to Prepare

 - Read about your rights as a working mother.

 - Talk to your employer about your return date and hours.
 This page from CAB will provide you with the dates you need to be aware of.
-Take advantage of Keeping in Touch days where possible.
+Take advantage of Keeping in Touch (KIT) days where possible.

 - Check your work wardrobe: do you need new items due to changes in your body or breastfeeding?